breakfastny/flipdisc-python-framework/README.md

 ## About

 The `flipdisc` package provides utilities and a framework for writing flipdisc user apps using Python.
-The core component is required in order to build the bindings for the particle system.
+The core component is required in order to build the bindings for the particle library.

 ### Linux Requirements